StevenBlack/vocab/million-dollar-words.md

 ### infamous
-This doesn't mean "not famous."
-Infamous describes a famous person whose fame is based on unsavory acts.
-Serial killers and hardened criminals are infamous, as are most dictators.
-Pronounced /N-FEH-MUSS. inflammable Just like flammable, but the word is longer.
+A famous person whose fame is based on unsavory acts.

+### inflammable
+Just like flammable, but the word is longer.
 Both types of objects will burst into flames when lit.
 No one really knows the difference.

 ### ingenue